spifftek70/Drone-Footprints/README.md

 `-l` - Applies lens distortion correction using [lensfun](https://lensfun.github.io) api (optional)

+`-a` - Absolute altitude of the ground reference in meters (optional).
+When provided, the drone height above ground is calculated as `AbsoluteAltitude - absolute_ground` instead of using the relative altitude embedded in the image metadata.
+Example: `-a -45.5` means the ground is at -45.5 m (AMSL).

 :warning: _you can only select `-m` or `-v` but not both!_
 ----------------------------------------------------------------------------------------------------------------